-THE MOTOR HOME IS DESIGNED TO BE CONNECTED TO A 50 AMP SERVICE WHICH PROVIDES A COMBINED TOTAL OF 240 VOLTS.
+WARNING THE Motorhome IS DESIGNED TO BE CONNECTED TO A 50 AMP SERVICE WHICH PROVIDES A COMBINED TOTAL OF 240 VOLTS.
 The 240 Volts comes from two separate 120 Volt lines that are in the shore power cord.
-The motor home should never be connected to any power source that will provide anything more then 120 Volts on either line coming in.
+The motorhome should never be connected to any power source that will provide anything more than 120 Volts on either line coming in.
 Failure to follow this will result in serious damage to internal items that are plugged in.

-A 50 amp shoreline power cord is provided to attach the motor home to a grounded power source.
+A 50 amp shoreline power cord is provided to attach the motorhome to a grounded power source.
 When connecting or disconnecting from a grounded external power source, always turn off the shore power breaker to the power supply outlet.
 This will prevent accidental shock and flashing of electrical contacts.